arg0naut91/neatRanges/README.md

 6     a 2017-10-01 2017-10-31
 ```

-Note that the `groups` argument is optional and basically specifies
+Note that the `vars_to_keep` argument is optional and basically specifies
 which columns you’d like to keep.

 There is also `fmt` argument that specifies the `Date` format (set to